ethereum/fe/docs/src/user-guide/tutorials/auction.md

 ## Writing the Contract

 You can see the entire contract [here](../example_contracts/auction_contract.md).
-You can refer back to this any time to check implementation details.
+You can refer back to this at any time to check implementation details.

 ### Defining the `Contract` and initializing variables